Risk-Averse Markov Decision Processes through a Distributional Lens: Introduction

-The main goal of this paper is to study finite and infinite horizon risk averse MDPs in a similar framework as above, but with latent costs and randomized actions, under a weakly continuous transition mechanism, subject to state-dependent dynamic risk measures.
+The main goal of this paper is to study finite and infinite horizon risk averse MDPs in a similar framework as above, but with latent costs and randomized actions, under a weakly continuous transition mechanism, subject to state-dependent DRMs.
 Below we provide a high level discussion on some of the open problems we address in this paper.
 We would like to note that in some of the earlier risk-averse MDP frameworks, latent costs were not considered.
-We believe that in many circumstances, latent costs can be used to take account for the risk related to factors such as time-discretization and processing delays.
-To the best of our knowledge, \cite{Bauerle2021Markov} is the first to consider latent costs within a risk-averse MDPs frameworks.
-Their dynamic risk measures, however, are constructed from compositions of static risk measures.
-A framework that allows for state-dependent risk measures allows for greater flexibility in adjusting the level of risk aversion depending on where one is in state space.
+We believe that in many circumstances, latent costs can be used to account for the risk related to factors such as time-discretization and processing delays.
+To the best of our knowledge, \cite{Bauerle2021Markov} is the first to consider latent costs within risk-averse MDP frameworks.
+Their DRMs, however, are constructed from compositions of static risk measures.
+A framework that allows for state-dependent risk measures allows for greater flexibility in adjusting the level of risk aversion depending on where one is in state space (e.g., in the context of portfolio allocation, an investor may become more risk averse as their wealth increase).
 Apart from the points mentioned above, it is worth questioning whether it is possible to modify the existing risk-averse MDP framework to account for the randomness in randomized actions in a risk-averse manner.
 We note that randomized actions are allowed in \cite{Chu2014Markov}, but are evaluated in an arguably risk-neutral manner.
 Lastly, an adequate discussion on weakly continuous transition kernels is missing from the existing literature on risk averse MDPs.
 Weakly continuous transition kernels are often preferred in practice, as they provide the flexibility to consider transition dynamics that are partly random and partly deterministic.
-Moreover, they facilitate data-based modeling by removing the need to working with the density of the kernel or the underlying probability spaces, which typically requires additional model assumptions.
+Moreover, they facilitate data-based modeling by removing the need of working with the density of the kernel or the underlying probability spaces, which typically requires additional model assumptions.